Searching for Dark Photons with Maverick Top Partners: Searching for the dark photon with decays

 where the stronger bounds are expected for smaller values of $v_d$ due to the enhancement of the branching ratio $\text{BR}(T \rightarrow t \gamma_d)$.
 For smaller $|\sin\theta_L^t|$ the single VLQ production rate is too small to be detectable yet.
+For larger $\sin\theta_L^t$ and larger $v_d$, the VLQ essentially decays like a top quark with a near 100\% branching ratio into $Wb$.
+Hence, the branching ratio to $t\gamma_d$ is suppressed and a gap appears for $|\sin\theta_L^t|\gtrsim 0.9$ and $v_d=250$~GeV.
 These bounds are, however, weaker as compared to the EW precision test [see Figure \ref{thetaL-MT-plane}].

+CMS has also performed a recent search for electroweak production of T decaying through Z and Higgs channels with fully hadronic decays \cite{CMScollabSearch:2019}.
+These searches can be re-interpretted into constraints in the $M_T - \sin \theta^t_L$ plane.
+The $95$\% CL exclusions are shown as solid lines in Figure \ref{fig:Bounds_Ttz3} with the regions inside the curves ruled out.
+In the small $v_d$ limit ($v_d=10$~GeV) the branching ratios into SM final states are neglible so there are not strong constraints.
+As $v_d$ increases the branching ratios become viable and some constraints emerge.
+In the high $v_d$ the generic search constraints start to become more stringent than $T \rightarrow t Z (\rightarrow \nu \bar{\nu})$ constraints.
+Hence, there is a complementarity between the fully hadronic and missing energy searches.